Scraping Job Listings for Recruitment and Market Intelligence

 Core listing fields:

-• Job title: The primary classification field.
-Normalize titles to handle variations — "Senior Software Engineer," "Sr. Software Eng.," and "Software Engineer III" may represent the same role level.
+• Job title.
+The primary classification field.
+Normalise titles to handle variations, 'Senior Software Engineer,' 'Sr. Software Eng.,' and 'Software Engineer III' may represent the same role level.

-• Location: City, state, country, and whether the role is remote, hybrid, or on-site.
-Parse location strings carefully — "Remote (US)" and "New York, NY (Hybrid)" encode different information.
+• Location.
+City, state, country, and whether the role is remote, hybrid, or on-site.
+Parse location strings carefully, 'Remote (US)' and 'New York, NY (Hybrid)' encode different information.

 Proxy Requirements by Platform